MichaelVL/kubernetes-infra-cloudimg/README.md

 curated infrastructure applications necessary to build a useful Kubernetes infrastructure.

+The container run-time is ContainerD/runC and management through crictl, i.e. it does not have (nor need) the traditional Docker tooling.

 The following applications are included (images and/or manifests):

  - Network plugins Flannel, Weave-net, Calico, Canal (Flannel+Calico)